This guide will help you get started setting up a fully operational PNDA cluster. The main tasks can be grouped as follows:

 Packages and applications

-- A pre-requisite to working with packages is to ensure that the application package repository is correctly configured as described in the platform requirements.
+- A pre-requisite to working with packages is to ensure that the application package repository is correctly configured as described in the PREPARE phase depending your infra: AWS, OpenStack or server clusters.

 - Build and upload the spark-streaming app to the package repository.
 Upload the file to the Object Store via the platform-package-repository.